A topic from the subject of Experimentation in Chemistry.

 Neutral Substances

-Neutral substances do not donate or accept protons.
-They have a pH of 7.
+Neutral substances neither donate nor accept protons in significant amounts.
+They have a pH of 7 at 25°C.

 pH Scale

-The pH scale is a logarithmic scale used to measure the acidity or basicity of a solution.
+The pH scale is a logarithmic scale used to specify the acidity or basicity (alkalinity) of an aqueous solution.
 It ranges from 0 to 14, with 7 being neutral.
-Solutions with pH values less than 7 are acidic, while solutions with pH values greater than 7 are basic.
+A pH less than 7 indicates acidity, increasing acidity as the number decreases.
+A pH greater than 7 indicates basicity (alkalinity), increasing alkalinity as the number increases.
+The scale is based on the concentration of hydrogen ions (H+) in the solution.

 Equipment and Techniques